-Constantly running your fireplace on high will result in wasted energy and higher operating costs.
-By letting your fireplace turn down after 6 hours of inactivity, you can save money in the long run.
+Constantly running your fireplace on high will result in unnecessary energy consumption and higher operating costs.
+By allowing your fireplace to turn down after 8 hours of inactivity, you will save money in the long run.
 Utilize the temperature and timer modes described in the sections below to further maximize your heating experience.

-The Valor SmartPilot System automatically shuts down if there is no activity after 5 days, reducing unnecessary pilot gas consumption and saving energy.
-A great efficiency and safety feature, the 5 day shutdown has several important benefits.
+The Valor SmartPilot System automatically shuts down if there is no activity after 7 days, reducing unnecessary pilot gas consumption and saving energy.
+A great efficiency and safety feature, the 7-day shutdown has several key benefits.